jonathan-vella/architecting-for-success/105-Well Architected/wds/04-AWAF Solution Presentation/03_presenting_to_the_customer.md

 **Participant steps**

 1. Go back to the Team channel and verify that all team members are present.
 2. Time is limited.
-Assign an observer who will keep track of the customer conversations and feedback sessions and ensure that all teams stay within the timeframes (ten minutes for each conversation presentation and five minutes for feedback).
+Assign an observer who will keep track of the customer conversations and feedback sessions and ensure that all teams stay within the timeframes (20 minutes for each conversation presentation and five minutes for feedback).
 3. Deliver customer conversations (in pairs) to the team.
-   * [Pair 1: 10-minute customer conversation.
+   * [Pair 1: 20-minute customer conversation.
 Pairs 2, 3, and 4: listen + 5-minute feedback.]
-   * [Pair 2: 10-minute customer conversation.
+   * [Pair 2: 20-minute customer conversation.
 Pairs 1, 3 and 4: listen + 5-minute feedback.]
    * [Pair 3: 10-minute customer conversation.
 Pairs 1, 2 and 4: listen + 5-minute feedback.]
    * [Pair 4: 10-minute customer conversation.
 Pairs 1, 2 and 3: listen + 5-minute feedback.]
 4. Team members should provide feedback to each participant and should include: